 Overview

 BirdSend and Moosend both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
-Moosend is a affordable email marketing with good automation.
+BirdSend is a lightweight email marketing platform built for content creators.
+Moosend is an affordable email marketing platform with useful automation.

 BirdSend's Niche